-David is an Honorary Research Fellow in the Department of History at the University of East Anglia (UEA).
+David is an Honorary Research Fellow in the School of History at the University of East Anglia (UEA).

 Recent publications include:

-‘The material and intellectual consequences of acquiring the Sarpedon krater’ in All the King’s Horses: Essays on the Impact of Looting and the Illicit Antiquities Trade on our Knowledge of the Past, edited by P.K.
+‘The material and intellectual consequences of acquiring the Sarpedon krater’.
+In P.K.
 Lazrus and A.W.
-Barker (Washington DC: Society for American Archaeology, 2012), pp. 25-42
+Barker (eds.), All the King’s Horses: Essays on the Impact of Looting and the Illicit Antiquities Trade on our Knowledge of the Past (Washington DC: Society for American Archaeology, 2012), 25-42.

-‘From the Cam to the Cephissus: The Fitzwilliam Museum and Students of the British School at Athens’, Journal of the History of Collections 24, 3 (2012) pp. 337-46 (Special number on Greece and Roman at the Fitzwilliam Museum] [Abstract and article]
+‘From the Cam to the Cephissus: The Fitzwilliam Museum and Students of the British School at Athens’, Journal of the History of Collections 24, 3 (2012), 337-46 (Special number on Greece and Roman at the Fitzwilliam Museum] [Abstract and article]

 Sifting the Soil of Greece: The Early Years of the British School at Athens (1886- 1919) (Bulletin of the Institute of Classics Studies, Supplement 111; London: Institute of Classical Studies, 2011), xiv + 474 pp.